 The Basics of Nervous System Regulation: Embracing Your Unique Path.

 Your nervous system is the core of how you experience life.
 It shapes how you respond to stress, connect with others, and find your way through challenges.
-Learning the basics of nervous system regulation isn’t about fixing yourself or striving for perfect balance—it's about understanding your unique system, its quirks, and supporting it with care and awareness.
+Learning the basics of nervous system regulation isn’t about fixing yourself or striving for perfect balance—it's about increasing awareness and understanding of the unique shape of your system, and how to best support it with intention and care.

 What is Nervous System Regulation?

-• Regulation: This is when you feel grounded, connected, and present.
-You can face challenges with resilience, find joy in everyday moments, and make thoughtful decisions.
+• Regulated: This is when you feel grounded, connected, and present.
+You can face challenges without ‘falling off your horse’, find joy in everyday moments, make thoughtful decisions, and enjoy moments of curiosity and connection.

-• Dysregulation: This happens when your system is overwhelmed or under-engaged.
+• Dysregulated: This happens when your system is overwhelmed or under-engaged.
 You might feel anxious, agitated, frozen, or disconnected, as your body tries to protect itself from perceived threats.
+It likely feels harder to focus, feel grounded, connect with others, or play in this state.

-We all move between these states, and there’s no such thing as a perfectly regulated nervous system.
+We all shift between regulated and dysregulated states, and there’s no such thing as a perfectly regulated nervous system.
 Dysregulation is part of being human.
-The goal isn’t to avoid it entirely but to learn how to recognize when it’s happening and develop tools to support yourself and bring yourself into a state of balance, if you so choose.
+The goal isn’t to avoid dysregulation but to learn how to recognize when it’s happening, understand that this is a part of your body’s functioning, and develop tools to support yourself when you’re feeling dysregulated, if you so choose.

 Understanding Your Window of Capacity

-Your Window of Capacity (a phrase I learned from Jane Clapp - this is often called the "Window of Tolerance") is the range in which you can handle stress, stay present, and engage with life without becoming overwhelmed or shutting down.
-Within this window, your nervous system feels responsive and supple.
+Your Window of Capacity (a phrase I learned from Jane Clapp - most nervous system educators often use the term "Window of Tolerance" - however, I’m not interested in aspiring for tolerance!) is the range in which you can handle stress, stay present, and engage with life without becoming overwhelmed or shutting down.
+Within this window, your nervous system feels responsive, regulated, and supple.

-When something challenges your capacity—whether it’s an external stressor or an internal trigger—you might move outside this window into one of two zones:
+When something challenges your capacity—whether it’s a stressor or a trigger—you might move outside this window into one of two zones of dysregulation:

 • Hyper-arousal: Feeling anxious, panicked, angry, or hypervigilant.
 This is when your system goes into “fight or flight” mode.